Ray1983-star/cybersecurity-labs/projects/smb-brute-force-attack/README.md

 # SMB Brute Force Attack – Initial Access

+This project simulates a real-world initial access scenario where weak SMB credentials are exploited to gain unauthorized access to a target system.

 ## Objective
 Simulate an SMB brute force attack to gain initial access to a target system.